Intent - What do we intend children to learn through Maths?

 Structure and Expectations

 Children have five 60 minute sessions per week for the teaching of Maths.
-Children will have their work marked for the next lesson, with the learning objective (WALT) and success criteria (Steps to success) being highlighted as appropriate.
+Children will have their work marked for the next lesson, with the learning objective (WALT) and success criteria (steps to success) being highlighted as appropriate.
 The teacher may place a ‘next steps’ stamp for corrections or to extend the learning further.
-This is to be completed by the child when they next see their book and sufficient time is to be allocated to complete them, these are then to be marked by an adult to ensure misconceptions are being addressed as appropriate.
+This is to be completed by the child when they next see their book and sufficient time is to be allocated to complete them.
+Within lessons, children will be exposed to problem solving, reasoning and fluency to build upon their mathematical understanding.